dimitris1pana/EVDBM/README.md

 ## Files

 - **`energyProductionEVA.ipynb`**: Notebook performing EVA on a single use case.
-- **`energYproductionEVA2CompareScenarios.ipynb`**: Notebook comparing two different use cases under extreme event conditions.
+- **`energYproductionEVA2CompareScenarios.ipynb`**: Notebook for the Extreme Value Dynamic Benchmarking Method (EVDM) incorporating the Dynamic Identification of Significant Correlation (DISC) - thresholding algortihm.
+The purpose of this is the extraction of insights from the EVA results and and scoring each use case.
 - **Data Files**: Please ensure the necessary data files (time series of relevant variables) are available in the same directory as the notebooks.

 ## Dependencies